The Snowling Queen

 Betwixt myself and Silania I’ll vest,

-The apple, to Tam’s hand to briefly rest.
+The apple, to Tam’s hand briefly to rest.

 An apple, from the boughs high- doth it rot?